Bharat Coking Coal: Central Hospital Dhanbad (CHD)

-Central Hospital, Dhanbad situated at Jagjivan Nagar comes under direct administrative control of BCCL and managed by Medical Department of BCCL.
-The hospital is 650 bedded tertiary clinic with many specialties and super-specialties branches and one of the largest among all Hospitals operated by Coal India Limited.
+Central Hospital, Dhanbad, situated at Jagjivan Nagar, comes under the direct administrative control of BCCL and is managed by the Medical Department of BCCL.
+The hospital is a 650-bed tertiary clinic with many specialties and super-specialties branches, and one of the largest among all Hospitals operated by Coal India Limited.
 It primarily caters to residents and employees of BCCL.
-The hospital also operates a College of Nursing from its campus.
+The hospital also operates a College of Nursing on its campus.